laravel-enso/documentation/docs/frontEnd/confirmation.md

 Slots:
 - `default`, main content goes here
-- `confirm`, a custom control for the confirm action can go here
+- `confirm`, an optional custom control for the confirm action can go here
-- `cancel`, a custom control for the cancel action can go here
+- `cancel`, an optional custom control for the cancel action can go here

 If a confirm/cancel control is provided, the control should call the confirm/cancel method made available on the slot.